 Two young lovers head to catch a train, toting a box of lobsters that conceal a surprise.
-The young man takes his time getting to the heart of the discussion, but that makes the conversation even more appealing.
+The young man takes his time getting to the heart of the discussion, and that makes the conversation even more interesting.

-This is an exceptional means for Japanese learners to grab some shadowing practice.
-The words and phrases are basic.
-It’s easy to parrot this video and gain both pronunciation skills as well as speaking practice.
+This is an exceptional film for Japanese learners to grab some shadowing practice, since the words and phrases are basic.
+It’s easy to parrot this video and gain pronunciation and speaking practice along the way.

 I have to be honest.
-I watched this three times—and enjoyed it every single time!
+I watched this one three times—and enjoyed it every single time.

-This book and CD are a great addition to a Japanese language program.
-It’s a beginner level to intermediate level resource, so the featured conversations are uncomplicated.
+This book is a great addition to your Japanese language program.
+It’s aimed at beginners and intermediate learners, so the featured conversations are uncomplicated.

 The program is conveniently segmented.
-Make the most of this format by tackling one section at a time, repeating the shadowing technique until you’re able to easily accompany the featured speaker.
+You can make the most of this format by tackling one section at a time, repeating the shadowing technique until you’re able to easily accompany the featured speaker.

 Learn Japanese Pod

-Podcasts lend themselves to shadowing so well!
-And while it’s not absolutely necessary to understand everything that’s being said, it’s a bonus if the material is interesting.
-Sooner or later, you’ll grasp the content so it might as well be interesting, right?
+Japanese podcasts work well for shadowing, too.
+And while it’s not necessary to understand everything that’s being said, it’s a bonus if the material is interesting.
+Sooner or later, you’ll grasp the content, so it might as well be interesting, right?

-These podcasts cover a multitude of subjects.
-Topics include interviews, cultural issues, grammar problems, conversation starters and so much more!
-The podcasts range in length so if you’re pressed for time choose a short one.
-Have an hour or so to spend shadowing?
-Then go for one of the more in-depth podcasts.
+The aptly-named “Learn Japanese Pod” podcast covers an array of topics, including interviews, cultural issues, grammar problems, conversation starters and so much more.
+The podcasts vary in length, so if you’re pressed for time, you can always choose a short one.
+And if you have an hour or so to spend shadowing, go for one of the more in-depth episodes.

-This YouTube channel provides binge-worthy Japanese videos!
-There’s so much variety in the topics covered that any Japanese learner will be able to locate a video of personal interest.
+This YouTube channel has a ton of binge-worthy Japanese videos.
+There’s so much variety in the topics covered that there’s bound to be something you’ll like on here.

-These are great for short bursts of learning since many of them are very brief.
-Turn up the volume and speak along with the videos!
-It honestly doesn’t take long to see an improvement when employing the shadowing technique.
-So, binge away and watch your Japanese skills flourish!
+These are great for short bursts of learning, since many of them are only a few minutes long.
+Just turn up the volume and speak along with the videos!

-This is a really fun and funny video to use for Japanese shadowing practice!
-A major bonus is that the words and translations are right in front of you so that you can read while you shadow.
-It took me several times to even get close to getting these tongue twisters right, but the process was certainly comical!
+A major bonus is that the words and translations are right in front of you.
+That way, you can read while you shadow.
+It took me several times to even get close to getting these tongue twisters right, but I had a ton of fun along the way.